 MONEY CAN BE MADE THE ONLY EFFECTIVE DEMAND FOR GOODS by taxing every vendor (i.e., holder of goods to exchange) in money on every sale.
 Here tax does not mean only a fine for selling the goods paid to some "authority", e.g., any retail tax, but all payments in money imposed upon a vendor in virtue of his power to offer the goods for sale.
-These form not merely an element but indeed the whole of "price" which we shall discuss next week.
+These form not merely an element but indeed the whcle of "price" which we shall discuss next week.

+• It is salutary to remember the pre-war price which was even then built up of distributed and undistributed costs with a heavy addition of "tax."
 To the extent that money is the only effective demand for goods, B in the illustration must initially be in possession of money.
 If we extended the list of transactions, which we might do indefinitely, this necessity is unaffected, and to say the ten pounds has done "more work" (it has done no work) is merely to say that more concealed bartering has been done, while someone began with ten pounds and someone else ends up with ten pounds.
 The money neither increases nor decreases in total amount and originates outside of the illustration.